 Comfort is the name of the Nissan Qashqai’s game

 The dashboard and door trims are a huge step forward from the first Qashqai design, with a high-class squidgy feel when pressed.
-Everything - from glovebox to doors and even the cupholders - works with a smooth, damped precision.
+Everything - from the glovebox to doors and even the cupholders – works with smooth, damped precision.
 This feeling of quality continues even further down the cabin, where the plastics in some rivals can feel a bit cheaper.

 Okay, it’s fair to say that the interior isn’t exactly the last word in style, and rivals such as the SEAT Ateca and Kia Sportage are noticeably funkier in appearance.
 Nevertheless, everything is pretty much exactly where you’d want it to be.

 Visia is the entry-level trim, featuring air-conditioning, but that’s about it as far as goodies go.
 You may be better off with Acenta, which upgrades the air-con to dual-zone climate control, and also adds auto lights and wipers, plus alloys.

 The rear pillars are on the thick side and can make emerging from an angled junction or reversing into a parking space slightly tricky.
 The parking sensors (and on some, the reversing camera and 3D surround view) help to take the tension out of parking manoeuvres.